 CANADA FX DEBT-C$ softens after BoC holds rates

-TORONTO, Jan 18 (Reuters) - The Canadian dollar fell from a two-and-a-half year high against the U.S. dollar on Tuesday after the Bank of Canada kept interest rates steady at 1 percent.
-[ID:nBCLICE72Q]
+TORONTO, Dec 7 (Reuters) - The Canadian dollar weakened slightly on Tuesday after the Bank of Canada held its key interest rate steady, as expected.

 © Thomson Reuters 2016 All rights reserved.